 Proactive news headlines including Kinetiko Energy, Noxopharm, Australian Strategic Materials and Aurumin Ltd

-- Kinetiko Energy Ltd (ASX:KKO) has received firm funding commitments from a private South African institution to raise A$2.95 million (before costs) through the exercise of an option.
+- Kinetiko Energy Ltd KKO has received firm funding commitments from a private South African institution to raise A$2.95 million (before costs) through the exercise of an option.
 Click here

-- Australian Strategic Materials Ltd (ASX:ASM) has signed a non-binding business agreement with the Chungcheongbuk Province in Korea and the Vietnam Rare Earth Company (VTRE).
+- Australian Strategic Materials Ltd ASM has signed a non-binding business agreement with the Chungcheongbuk Province in Korea and the Vietnam Rare Earth Company (VTRE).
 Click here

-- Aurumin Ltd (ASX:AUN) has entered into an at-the-market subscription agreement (ATM) with Acuity Capital, giving the company up to $3 million of standby equity capital over the coming 38-month period.
+- Aurumin Ltd AUN has entered into an at-the-market subscription agreement (ATM) with Acuity Capital, giving the company up to $3 million of standby equity capital over the coming 38-month period.
 Click here

-- Musgrave Minerals Ltd (ASX:MGV, OTC:MGVMF) has revealed gold recoveries between 93% and 99% in metallurgical test work on samples from the White Heat-Mosaic and Big Sky deposits, prospects of the Cue Gold Project the company recently secured mining leases over.
+- Musgrave Minerals Ltd (MGVMGVMF has revealed gold recoveries between 93% and 99% in metallurgical test work on samples from the White Heat-Mosaic and Big Sky deposits, prospects of the Cue Gold Project the company recently secured mining leases over.
 Click here

-- Peninsula Energy Ltd (ASX:PEN, OTCQB:PENMF) has secured a contract to supply uranium concentrates produced in the United States to the US Department of Energy (DOE) in support of the country’s US$75 million Uranium Reserve established in 2020.
+- Peninsula Energy Ltd (PENPENMF has secured a contract to supply uranium concentrates produced in the United States to the US Department of Energy (DOE) in support of the country's US$75 million Uranium Reserve established in 2020.
 Click here

-- Imugene Ltd (ASX:IMU, OTC:IUGNF) will present its HER-Vaxx and CF33 technologies at the ASCO Gastrointestinal Cancers Symposium in San Francisco from January 19-21.
+- Imugene Ltd (IMUIUGNF will present its HER-Vaxx and CF33 technologies at the ASCO Gastrointestinal Cancers Symposium in San Francisco from January 19-21.

-- SensOre Ltd (ASX:S3N) has launched iChromite, a new suite of automated mineral chemistry assessment tools that can identify exploration targets more efficiently and accurately.
+- SensOre Ltd S has launched iChromite, a new suite of automated mineral chemistry assessment tools that can identify exploration targets more efficiently and accurately.
 Click here

-- Lithium Power International Ltd (ASX:LPI) is set to complete the consolidation process of the 100%-owned flagship Maricunga lithium brine project within December.
+- Lithium Power International Ltd LPI is set to complete the consolidation process of the 100%-owned flagship Maricunga lithium brine project within December.
 Click here

-- Alto Metals Ltd (ASX:AME) has raised $2.1 million through an oversubscribed share purchase plan (SPP) and placement.
+- Alto Metals Ltd AME has raised $2.1 million through an oversubscribed share purchase plan (SPP) and placement.
 Click here

-- Aurumin Ltd (ASX:AUN) has entered into drill for equity agreement with Topdrill Pty Ltd. Click here
+- Aurumin Ltd AUN has entered into drill for equity agreement with Topdrill Pty Ltd. Click here

 About Proactive